YouCanTouCan/constitution_change/constitution.md

 The winner of a provided election is the first candidate to reach 50% first-place approval, after all least-favored candidates have been eliminated in sequence.

-An individual is allowed to run for, and hold, any officer position until they are no longer a currently-enrolled OSU student.
+An individual is allowed to run for, and hold, any officer position so long as they are a currently-enrolled OSU student.

+Officers, when voted in, serve a term of a full academic year unless they step down, are removed from their position, or become no longer a currently-enrolled OSU student.

 ### Section III: Modifying Officer Positions